 Giant mountain ash trees of Yarra Valley, Australia

-Grants Picnic Ground, Sherwood Forest
+Grants Picnic Ground, Sherbrooke Forest

 Yarra Valley and Dandenong Ranges drive, Grants Picnic Ground